JunyiZhou-Conny/PediatricSavior/README.md

   - From the **Data Collection** page, users are able to directly input new cases in a phase-by-phase manner that will be used to train the GPT model.
 - `conversations`: Contains conversation logs, where each document is associated with a unique pre-assigned participantID.
   - The documents include a **timestamp** and a **history** array that records the sequence of messages exchanged between the bot and the user.
+  - Each individual chat session is stored as a separate document in the database.
+When a user continues their interaction in a new session under the same participantID entered earlier, it is saved as a new document.
 - `image`:  Store images related to certain chatbot interactions.
   - Images are stored as Binary data along with a description and a unique identifier.
 - `instruction`: Consists of instructions or help guidelines related to the chatbot or case scenarios